Difference Between A Movie Director and A Producer While Making A Demo/Explainer Or Any Video:

 Location: Some of the questions come to mind at first:

 Does it have the right look for the shoot?

 Does it have access to plugs and outlets in the wall?

 Can the crew park easily, if not what can be done?

 It requires a creative filmmaking brain in an entrepreneur's body.
 Whereas a director and actor can lose themselves inside the shoot and focus on just what's going on in front of them, the producer must navigate this world and see all parts of the equation to make this happen.

-I'm so curious about learning about the ins and outs of your job/career choice.
-Can you write your own article, talk about what your job is, what are the challenges, what you like about it, how it fits into who you are as a person?
+I'm so curious about learning about the ins and outs of your/career choice.
+Can you write your article, talk about what your job is, what are the challenges, what you like about it, and how it fits into who you are as a person?

 PS.
-We make awesome videos for businesses, Facebook ads, animations, and more.
+We make awesome videos for businesses, Facebook ads, animations, and many more.